-St Piers College is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults.
+St Piers School is committed to safeguarding and promoting the welfare of children, young people and adults at risk.

-> What is a safeguarding concern?
+What is a safeguarding concern?

-> Safeguarding means protecting people's health, wellbeing and human rights, and enabling them to live free from harm, abuse and neglect.
+Safeguarding means protecting our students’ health, wellbeing and rights, and enabling them to live free from harm, abuse and neglect.

-> The following are concerns that must be raised to the safeguarding team:
+The following are concerns that must be raised to the safeguarding team:

 - Allegations, disclosures or concerns about physical, sexual, emotional, institutional, financial and discriminatory abuse